elkhorn-heavy/walkthroughs/overthewire/natas/level_06.md

 ## Step-by-Step Solution

-Browsers have "Developer Tools" that can be used to troubleshoot problems that happen on web sites.
+Browsers have "Developer Tools" that can be used to troubleshoot problems that happen on websites.
 These tools can also be used to exploit security vulnerabilities.
 These tools are also called the "F12 Tools" as the `F12` key is used to run them:

 ![Developer Tools](images/level_06/01_developer_tools.png)

 In the Developer Tools the `Network` tab is open.
-The top HTTP request is for `index.php`, which is the main file for the webpage.
-Clicking that request shows the details.
+The top HTTP request is for `index.php`, which is the main file for the web page.
+Clicking that request shows the details:

+![Response Headers](images/level_06/02_response_headers.png)

 On the right is a new set of tabs, the first of which is the `Headers`.
 The browser sends HTTP headers when it makes a request, and the web server response also contains HTTP headers.
 One response header that jumps out is called `Set-Cookie: loggedIn=0`.
-This header will set a cookie (name=value pair) in the browser.
+This header will cause the browser to set a cookie (name=value pair) in the browser.

-![Response Headers](images/level_06/02_response_headers.png)

-Switching to the `Cookies` tab, the highlighted cookie is the one that was set by the response:
+Switching to the `Cookies` tab, the highlighted cookie is the one that was set by the browser when it received the response header:

 ![Cookies Tab](images/level_06/03_cookies_tab.png)

-This cookie is sent back to the web server on each new request.
-If `0` causes the message that the session is not logged in, perhaps the solution is as simple as setting the cookie value to `1` (a boolean value).
+Cookies are sent back to the web server on each request that follows.
+If `0` causes the message that the user is not logged in, perhaps the solution is to set the cookie value to `1` (assuming it is a boolean setting).

 By switching to the `Storage` tab, and then selecting `Cookies` on the left, the cookies for this site are shown.
 On the right the `loggedIn` cookie is